 Table 5: Valuation Rationale for Realization Requirement

-A 1 A 2
+$\mathbf{A}1$ $\mathbf{A_2}$

 Estimated Accretion \$50,000 \$0-\$100,000

 Actual Accretion \$50,000 \$25,000

 Potential for Overinclusion \$0 \$75,000

 Potential for Underinclusion \$0 \$25,000

 In a second-best setting, the tax will always be either overinclusive or underinclusive.
 An example illuminates this problem.
 Suppose that, during recess, one of two students throws a rock that breaks a window.
 The teacher did not see who threw the rock, and the students will not reveal who threw the rock.
 The teacher may consider three different punishment regimes: (1) punish both students, (2) punish neither student, or (3) randomly choose one student to punish.
-The non-thrower should have a disability to punish the student.
+The non-thrower should have Hohfeldian immunity from punishment, and the teacher should have a disability to punish the student.
 The teacher would, however, have the power to punish the thrower (and the thrower would have a liability to be punished).
 The legal relationships between the teacher and her students inform the equity analysis.

 The first alternative treats unequals equally and is overinclusive because it punishes the student who did not throw the rock.
 Thus, the first alternative violates the non-thrower's immunity not to be punished.
 The second alternative treats unequals equally and is underinclusive because the rock thrower goes unpunished.
 That alternative does not violate the non-thrower's immunity, but the teacher does not exercise her power to punish the rock thrower.
 The third alternative could be equitable if the teacher chooses the right student to punish.
-Otherwise, the punishment treats unequally and is simultaneously overinclusive by punishing the non-thrower in violation of the immunity from punishment and underinclusive by not punishing the wrongdoer.
+Otherwise, the punishment treats unequals unequally and is simultaneously overinclusive by punishing the non-thrower in violation of the immunity from punishment and underinclusive by not punishing the wrongdoer.